Beverley Airshow 2026

 We and our visitors would be very grateful if you would display a laminated A4 sheet of information about your aeroplane in its windscreen or on the propeller.

 Please be professional with regard to all aspects of your operation.
-The BSS and our operations are visible to the public.
+The Beverley Soaring Society club and our operations are visible to the public.

 The future of this event is dependent on us all operating within appropriate guidelines and the Civil Aviation Legislation.